 Hiring self-employed professionals

-If you are an employer and you hire self-employed professionals, you must give these workers the same protection against industrial hazards on the work floor as you do for your permanent employees.
-You must inform the self-employed professionals of the regulations and risks that concern your company.
+Are you an employer and do you hire freelancers/self-employed professionals?
+You must give these workers the same protection against industrial hazards on the work floor as you do for your permanent employees, for instance personal protective equipment.
+You must also inform the freelancers/self-employed professionals of the regulations and risks that concern your company.